its-namami/decx/README.md

 ## Philosophy

-Mafs is not meant to be a competitor to Decimal.js or Math.js.
+DecX is not meant to be a competitor to Decimal.js or Math.js.
 It’s an **exercise in reinventing the wheel** — fully self-developed, no lookups, no libraries.
 Every feature is designed, debugged, and refined from scratch as a personal learning journey.

+## The name

+DecX is Decimal Class for standard base 10 numbers (from 0 to 9), that's why the roman 10 "X" at the end.

 ## Why?